 One factor that may influence people's vehicle choice (i.e. of the four types identified above) will be the amount of travel they require.
 For those with high annual mileage rates, purchasing their own car may make more sense, from an economic standpoint.
 Barclays analysis suggests that for most people, based on U.S. driving patterns, a shared autonomous vehicle will be about twice as cheap than an even low cost Tesla (i.e. \$US30,000 compared to more than \$US75,000 in 2015).
 A pooled shared autonomous vehicle is estimated to be around four times as cheap as owning a Tesla.
-The relationship between cost and amount of driving is illustrated in Figure 4.6.
-This relationship is particularly relevant to the city of Melbourne, as residents travel less by car than all other municipalities in Victoria and considerably lower than the Greater Melbourne average (Australian Bureau of Statistics, 2012).
+The relationship between cost and amount of driving is illustrated in Figure 7.
+This relationship is particularly relevant to the City of Melbourne, as residents travel less by car than all other municipalities in Victoria and considerably lower than the Greater Melbourne average (Australian Bureau of Statistics, 2012).

-Source: Taken from Barclays (2015)

-NB: SAV is Shared Autonomous Vehicle and Purpose SAV is a pooled vehicle.
+Figure 7 Monthly cost versus monthly miles driven Source: Taken from Barclays (2015) NB: SAV is Shared Autonomous Vehicle and Purpose SAV is a pooled vehicle.